wvanderp/isOsmComplete/FUTURE.md

 # The future dreams of this project

-In this document, I will write down some ideas I have for this project.
+In this document, I will write down my ideas for this project.

 ## The CIA World Factbook

-I am currently working on a script that would use some of the facts in the CIA factbook to compare to OSM.
+I am working on a script that would compare some of the facts in the CIA factbook to OSM.

-I am focusing on the power generation section because it is the most interesting to me.
+I am focusing on the power generation section because it interests me the most.

 Its current state can be found in the `collect/countries/fromSource/factbook` file.
 I'm stuck on how to get the data out of OSM because the power generation is duplicated on, for example, the generator and the site.

 ## statistics sites

 There are many sites offering statistics.
 They are often government or NGO sites.
-They often have a lot of data, but it is often hard to get to.
-I would like to make a script that can get data from these sites.
+They usually have a lot of data, but it is often hard to get to.
+I want to make a script that can get data from these sites.

 <https://data.worldbank.org/>
 <https://cbs.nl/en-gb>